wickedchicken/awesomeX/README.md

 created in the original clang export of print.c (before llc).
 This linking thing is nonsense.

-FInally, awesomex, jitprint and main are linked together for the jitprint binary.
+Finally, awesomex, jitprint and main are linked together for the jitprint binary.

 Most of the terribleness is in the codegen phase, there are parts that range